 Making an agreement before cohabiting can strengthen a relationship and give both partners a greater sense of security, especially if there are children involved.
 Discussing attitudes to finances and future financial plans can serve as the backbone to cohabitation, making it much easier to plan your life together.
 Of course, it is hoped that couples will never have to rely on the terms of their living together arrangement, but when they do, agreeing at the outset something as simple as who gets custody of the dog may avoid painful disagreements later.

-Nearly a quarter of Scots borrow large amounts of money from their parents and the Bank of Scotland uncovered earlier this year that Scottish siblings have loaned a whopping £161m to their brothers and sisters.
+Nearly a quarter of Scots borrow large amounts of money from their parents and the Bank of Scotland recently uncovered that Scottish siblings have loaned a whopping £161m to their brothers and sisters.

 If you’re buying a home with your partner, family can be a source of helpful finance.
 Few families take the trouble to get lawyers to document a loan or gift, but if they did, a lot of trouble could be avoided.
 This is particularly so upon separation.